Harvard Scientists #Strike4BlackLives

 That reflection was a critical component.
 Wednesday’s call to action unmistakably echoed a hashtag that began trending earlier this month: #BlackInTheIvory.
 In a rolling catalog of Tweets, black students and former students, professors, and researchers have been recounting their experiences with racism in institutions of higher learning, including some at Harvard.

 In a series of Tweets on Tuesday, professor of astronomy David Charbonneau took a hard look at his own department: “The Harvard Department of Astronomy has graduated 425 PhDs since 1925,” he wrote.
 “One of those was awarded to a Black scientist.
 So that’s 0.24 %, a profoundly racist history.”
 He added that a few years ago, he and others at the department “asked the experts how we could improve our admissions process to identify the most promising astronomers,” including black students.
-The result, Charbonneau noted, has been an improvement, small, but real: among the 50 current Ph.D. students, nine are black.
+The result, Charbonneau noted, has been a modest but real improvement: among the 50 current Ph.D. students, nine are black.
 “Because (1) they were more meritorious than other applicants, and (2) we as a department decided to stop using a racist process to decide who gets to pursue astronomy.”
 Charbonneau added, “Once we can travel again, I would be happy to visit any department and discuss our admissions process.
 These conversations can take years but change is possible.
 And it is essential if we want to identify the best scientists to answer the deepest questions about the Universe.”
 (According to the National Center for Education Statistics, in fall 2018, the last year for which data are available, 6 percent of Harvard’s entire student body was black or African American; the numbers are not differentiated between graduate students and undergraduates.
 The College’s admissions office reported that in fall 2019, 14.3 percent of students admitted to the Class of 2023 were black or African American.)

 The University’s 2020 annual report on faculty development and diversity charts a similar course.
 In 1999, 11 percent of Harvard’s tenured and tenure-track faculty members were minorities.
 By 2019, that figure had risen to 24 percent.
 But the number of tenured and tenure-track faculty who identified as black or African American, Hispanic or Latinx, Native American, or two or more races—categorized collectively as underrepresented minorities—added up to only 10 percent in 2019.
 And the number of tenured and tenure-track faculty in the sciences and engineering has remained low and mostly stagnant.
 In the Faculty of Arts and Sciences, for instance, there were 11 underrepresented minorities among the life and physical sciences faculty in fall 2019, the same number as 10 years earlier.
 In engineering, there were four in 2019; in 2010 there were two.